-Anubias minima is a graceful and hardy aquatic plant known for its slender, lance-shaped leaves and adaptable growth.
-Smaller and more delicate than many other Anubias species, it adds a refined touch to aquascapes with its flowing leaf structure and compact form.
-Perfect for midground placement or accenting hardscape, Anubias minima brings movement and texture to both minimalist and natural-style layouts.
+Anubias minima (Anubias barteri var. glabra 'Minima') is a graceful, hardy aquatic plant known for its slender, lance-shaped leaves and refined appearance.
+Smaller and more delicate than many other Anubias species, it brings elegance and texture to aquascapes with its flowing leaf structure and compact growth habit.
+Ideal for midground placement or accenting hardscape, this variety complements both minimalist and natural-style aquarium layouts.

-Now available in Vitro Culture®, each plant is propagated in a 4-inch sterile bag using advanced tissue culture techniques.
-This ensures that every portion is 100% free of snails, algae, pathogens, and pesticides, making it ideal for shrimp tanks, nano aquariums, and sensitive environments.
-Each bag contains multiple healthy plantlets, ready for easy integration into your aquascape.
+Now offered in our Vitro Culture® 4-inch sealed bag, each plant is cultivated through advanced tissue culture techniques, ensuring a start that is 100% free of snails, algae, pathogens, and pesticides.
+Perfect for shrimp tanks, nano aquariums, and sensitive environments, each bag contains multiple healthy plantlets—ready for immediate integration into your aquascape.

 Leaf Shape: Long, narrow, and slightly wavy